Table of Contents

 [1] Inf

-Another way to avoid the warning message is to define a custom function that only calculates the minimum value if the length of a vector is greater than zero, otherwise a value of “Inf” is returned:
+Another way to avoid the warning message is to define a custom function that only calculates the minimum value if the length of a vector is greater than zero.
+If the length is zero, a defined value of “Inf” is returned immediately, thereby bypassing the internal R check that triggers the warning:

 #define vector with no values